Gorf: Level design

 Fenton took over a year to develop the game with most of Gorf from home, to avoid interacting with her boss in the office.
 During this period in video games, most games levels required players just to do the same task but in faster time, less resources, or with more enemies.
 Influenced by director D.W.
 Griffith, Fenton felt that Gorf should be like "cutting from one scene to another" and desired to make a multi-episodic game.

 She created three original levels, and two that borrowed from other arcade games.
 As Midway Manufacturing had arrangements with the Japanese companies Taito and Namco to distribute their games Space Invaders (1978) and Galaxian (1979) in the United States, they took creative license and used elements from each game as different-styled levels in Gorf.
 These scenes have slight variations on the gameplay in both games, such as the group of enemies from Galaxian swooping en masse towards the players space ship.
 The first level features a blue screen to represent Earth.
 It uses the Space Invaders elements is titled "Astro Battles".
 Fenton explained that the name change was done in order to "not promote that brand too much".
 The third level Galaxians with its extra s in its title attributed to being a misspelling on Fenton's part.

-The boss fight with the Gorfian flagship was in spired by the trench run scene in Star Wars (1977).
+The boss fight with the Gorfian flagship was inspired by the trench run scene in Star Wars (1977).
 Fenton joked that "back then, people would shamelessly use other people's ideas."

 The cabinet art was done by David Moore of Advertising Posters in Chicago.

 Release

 Gorf field tested alongside Pac-Man (1980) in the United States.
 Gorf was published by Midway Manufacturing and distributed to arcades in the United States in February 1981.

 George Gomez, who joined Midway after graduating in 1978, began work with other Midway engineers on controls and cabinets for the company, including the controller for Gorf.
 The game was released in three different sizes of Midway model arcade cabinets.
 The first was their standard model that featured graphics on the outside of the cabinet, the second being a smaller scaled model with a walnut finish made for saving space in an arcade, and the last being a cocktail table styled cabinet.
 At the time, the Gorf controller was unique as it had the fire button built into the pistol grip.
-Fenton stated the controller design was taken from a B1 Bomber that the company had designed early on in their history.
+Fenton stated that the controller was derived from a B-1 bomber design Dave Nutting’s team had previously produced for the defense industry.